farkas93/piwebcam/README.md

 ## Run this project on your PI

 Simply clone the repo to your pi.
 Make sure to have docker together with docker compose installed.
+Use the scripts `init_submodules.sh`to initialize the facial recognition submodule (required by the Dockerfile).
+Just to be sure also execute `pull_submodules.sh`.
 Use `docker compose up -d` to start the service.

 ## Use it as webcam on your machine